rpwagner/pyodide-ext/README.md

 TODO: Mention something about being able to do this wihtin the free level of GitHub usage and the scaling available from GitHub Pages.

-This repository uses its [Build and Deploy](.github/workflows/deploy.yaml) GitHub Actions workflow to build a custom Pyodide distribution by cloning the latest stable version of Pyodide, adding in the additional package definition files from this repository, building the required packages, and deploying the resulting Pyodide distribution to GitHub Pages.
+This repository uses its Build and Deploy GitHub Actions workflow ([`deploy.yaml`](.github/workflows/deploy.yaml)  to build a custom Pyodide distribution by cloning the latest stable version of Pyodide, adding in the additional package definition files from this repository, building the required packages, and deploying the resulting Pyodide distribution to GitHub Pages.
 By default, the workflow only builds the [minimum required Pyodide packages](https://pyodide.org/en/stable/development/building-from-sources.html#partial-builds) (`tag:core`), plus the ones defined in this repository.
-You can update the [Build and Deploy workflow](.github/workflows/deploy.yaml) to build additional packages by default (e.g., `tag:min-scipy-stack`).
+You can update [`deploy.yaml`](.github/workflows/deploy.yaml) to build additional packages by default (e.g., `tag:min-scipy-stack`).

-The [Build and Deploy](.github/workflows/deploy.yaml) workflow is derived from the Pyodide [`main`](https://github.com/pyodide/pyodide/blob/main/.github/workflows/main.yml) workflow, and currently this template is pinned Pyodide version 0.27.5.
-You can verify this by checking around [line 35 of Build and Deploy](.github/workflows/deploy.yaml#L35)
+The [`deploy.yaml`](.github/workflows/deploy.yaml) workflow definition file is derived from the Pyodide [`main`](https://github.com/pyodide/pyodide/blob/main/.github/workflows/main.yml) workflow, and currently this template is pinned Pyodide version 0.27.5.
+You can verify this by checking around [line 35 of `deploy.yaml`](.github/workflows/deploy.yaml#L35):
 ```yaml
       - uses: actions/checkout@v4
         with: